Soothing your child’s cold

 If rest, fluids and other self-care steps don't make your child comfortable, especially at night, should you try over-the-counter (OTC) children's cold medicine?
 They're not all the same, and they can contain a variety of ingredients, so be sure to read labels carefully.
 If you have any questions about OTC children's cold medicine, be sure to ask the pharmacist or GP.

 The Medicines and Healthcare products Regulatory Agency (MHRA), has recommended that over-the-counter cough and cold medicines shouldn't be given to children under the age of six.
 This is due to the possibility of unwanted side effects like allergies, sleep issues or hallucinations.
+They’ve also advised that cough and cold medicines should only be given to children under-12 years old on the advise of a doctor or pharmacist.

 Below are several types of cough medications, along with suggestions for relieving the same symptoms naturally.